 You’ve asked a profound question.
 This is why homeopathy is so difficult!
-First of all, people think they have to assemble all the symptoms from their whole life and before you know it, they’ve compiled 40 or 50 symptoms!
+First of all, people think they have to assemble all the symptoms from their whole life and repertorize them!
+Before you know it, they’ve compiled 40 or 50 symptoms!
 And I can guarantee you that you will not find that one single remedy covers all of them!
 So, as Dr. Kent advised us, “Don’t mix up acute and chronic symptoms,” that’s the first thing!
 Think about what it is you want cured!
 If you’ve got a million things wrong with you, pick one!
 Pick the worst thing!
 It might be that you’re never well since a virus which is lingering on subacutely.
 Then forget everything else and work on that!
+Or maybe you’ve got a virus right now!
+If you do, should you be trying to find your constitutional remedy?
+No!
 If you’re working on an acute case, know that some of the symptoms are going to be more valuable than others.

 We always say to take the totality of symptoms, but as you’ve pointed out, if you go to the Repertory (our index of symptoms)